PCOC is a collaboration between four universities, and also participating services. Each of the universities are represented by a Chief Investigator.

 P: (08) 6151 1120

 Arjun joined PCOC in November 2020 and provides administrative assistance to the PCOC team in both Sydney and Wollongong offices.
 He graduated from University of Wollongong in 2018 and holds a degree in Engineering Management.
-He has taken up research assistant roles as a student and has worked with other departments of University of Wollongong such as UOWx and Sydney Business School before taking up the role at PCOC.
+He has taken up research assistant roles as a student and has worked with other departments of the University of Wollongong such as UOWx and Sydney Business School before taking up his role at PCOC.

 P: (02) 9266 1334

 PCOC is governed by the Management Advisory Board (MAB).
 The MAB is responsible for the strategic and executive management of PCOC.
 The MAB has an independent chair, Ms Judy Brewer AO.